jacobhal/sql-server/README.md

 Stores procedures should always be prefixed with "sp_" and executed with a prefix of "sys.", i.e. sys.sp_exampleSp.
 Stored procedures are found in the Tables -> Programmability -> Stored Procedures folder.

+## Task Scheduler

+Here is where you would place Batch jobs that you want to run on a recurring basis.

 ## SQL Profiler
 Useful for seeing the SQL traffic locally!